crispinprojects/talkcalendar/README.md

 ![](talkcalendar-new-event.png)

-When a creating a new event you can check notification which will send a system notification when Talk Calendar is started on the day of the event.
+When a creating a new event you can check "Send Notification" which will send a system notification when Talk Calendar is started on the day in which the event occurs.

 ### Editing Existing Event